davidianstyle/terraform-gcp-wp-infrastructure/README.md

 1. Create a [Service Account](https://cloud.google.com/iam/docs/creating-managing-service-accounts).
 2. Make sure the Service Account has the roles specified in the Prerequisites.
 3. Create and download a key file for your new Service Account and store them **outside your project**.
-4. Set the [GOOGLE_APPLICATION_CREDENTIALS](https://cloud.google.com/docs/authentication/production#passing_variable) environment variable.
+4. Set the [GOOGLE_APPLICATION_CREDENTIALS](https://cloud.google.com/docs/authentication/production#passing_variable) environment variable to point to your Service Account key file.